eckarthik/VTUNonCBCSResults2018/README.md

 ## VTU Results
 This code will collect results of students from the VTU website and performs various analysis like Top students,Subject wise highest marks, Subject wise pass percentage.

+## Requirments

+This code requires Simple HTML DOM Parser.
+You can get it from [here](http://simplehtmldom.sourceforge.net/)

 ## Usage

 This code fetches results and stores in a database.
 So you have to create a database first.